-It is sad to see Akitas who are not groomed properly…without proper grooming (which includes dental care, nail trimming and more) issues can develop that can cause a dog to feel uncomfortable or irritated at best…and develop serious problems such as infections at worst.
+It is sad to see Akitas that are not groomed properly…without proper grooming (which includes dental care, nail trimming and more) issues can develop that can cause a dog to feel uncomfortable or irritated at best…and develop serious problems such as infections at worst.
 Part of being a responsible owner is providing superior grooming care.
 If you have questions about baths, shedding, nail care, skin issues and more you will want to read our Grooming and Shedding sections.

 The coat is a double layer (although some have triple layers).